KeyviDev/keyvi/README.md

 ##
 ![Keyvi](/doc/images/keyvi-small.png)

-Keyvi - the short form for "Key value index" - defines a special subtype of the popular key value store (KVS) technologies.
-As you can imagine from the name, keyvi is an immutable key value store, therefore an index not a store.
-Keyvi's strengths: high compression ratio and extreme scalability.
-So if you need online read/writes keyvi is not for you, however, if your use case is mostly reads and infrequent writes you might be interested in checking keyvi out.
+Keyvi - the short form for "Key value index" is a key value store (KVS) optimized for size and lookup speed.
+The usage of shared memory makes it scalable and resistant.
+The biggest difference to other stores is the underlying data structure based on [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine).
+Storage is very space efficient, fast and by design makes various sorts of approximate matching be it fuzzy string matching or geo highly efficient.
+The immutable FST data structure can be used stand-alone if online writes are not required.

 > This is the continuation of cliqz-oss/keyvi.
 Keyvi was initially developed at Cliqz by Hendrik Muhs and others.
 For more information, please refer to https://github.com/cliqz-oss/keyvi